 This event will consist of a theatre performance followed by a post-show discussion with Alan Bissett, Alastair McIntosh and the show’s director and cast.

 Alastair McIntosh’s acclaimed book Soil and Soul is a vivid, inspirational account of how his Lewis upbringing shaped his life’s work as a prominent environmental activist.
 Now, leading Scottish playwright Alan Bissett is adapting Soil and Soul for the stage in a production by Lewis-based arts organisation sruth-mara.

-To launch this year’s Faclan Fringe, Dolina MacLennan, John Stahl, Elspeth Turner and Daibhidh Walker and Mairi Campbell will perform an exclusive script-in-hand version of Alan’s script, directed by Laura Cameron-Lewis, following a week of rehearsals in Uig and Stornoway.
+To launch this year’s Faclan Fringe, Dolina MacLennan, John Stahl, Elspeth Turner, Daibhidh Walker and Mairi Campbell will perform an exclusive ‘work in progress’ version of the show, directed by Laura Cameron-Lewis, following a week of rehearsals in Uig and Stornoway.
 Please join us afterwards for a lively discussion with Alastair, Alan and the whole creative team – your feedback will be a vital part of the development process.

 Faclan Fringe is part-financed by the Scottish Government and the European Community Outer Hebrides LEADER 2014-2020 programme.